hugheylab/co-occurence_statistics/README.md

 - Accepted Parameters:
   - limit
     - This is the max amount of records you want to be returned by the query.
-    - The default is limit=50
+    - The default is no limit
     - Example

       - `.../general_exposure?limit=20`